ThomasBisset/RollBot/readme.md

     $ python3 rollbot.py roll -d 13
     [13]

-`flip` and `rps` should be pretty straightforward, outputting either "Heads" or "Tails" (for the former) and "Rock", "Paper" or "Scissors" (for the latter).
+`flip`, `rps` and `deck` should be pretty straightforward, outputting either "Heads" or "Tails"; "Rock", "Paper" or "Scissors"; or a card from a standard card deck:

     $ python3 rollbot.py flip
     ['Tails']
     $ python3 rollbot.py rps
     ['Scissors']
+    $ python3 rollbot.py deck
+    ['6 of Spades']

 `rr` works by picking two random integers between 1 and 6 and puts each into variables `bullet` and `chamber`.
 The two variables are then compared; if they match, the bullet is fired and you are "dead" - if they do not match, then you are "alive".